SolaceProducts/terraform-provider-solacebroker/README.md

 The minimum required PubSub+ Software Event Broker version is 10.4.

+## Limitations

+> This version of the PubSub+ Terraform provider is generally available for production services contained within a Message VPN.
+Use of any resource not contained within a Message VPN is not supported in production by Solace.

 ## Quick Start

 1. Ensure you have admin access to a Solace PubSub+ Software Event Broker.
 Options include [local deployment of a containerized version](https://docs.solace.com/Software-Broker/SW-Broker-Set-Up/Containers/Set-Up-Container-Image.htm) or use of a free broker from [PubSub+ Cloud](https://docs.solace.com/Cloud/cloud-lp.htm).